-- How good are we at spotting the right candidate and how long does it take us to hire them?
+How good are we at spotting the right candidate and how long does it take us to hire them?

-- How many qualified candidates do we need to make a hire and how quickly do we move them from one stage to the other?
+How many qualified candidates do we need to make a hire and how quickly do we move them from one stage to the other?

-- Do we effectively engage the best candidates and getting them to accept our job offers?
+Do we effectively engage the best candidates and getting them to accept our job offers?

-- How much money do we spend per hire and how does our spending change depending on the role we’re hiring for?
+How much money do we spend per hire and how does our spending change depending on the role we’re hiring for?

-- How efficient is our hiring process and which steps or stages are most productive?
+How efficient is our hiring process and which steps or stages are most productive?

 Looking for better reporting analytics?
 Workable’s reports will refine your recruiting process.
 Sign up for our 15-day free trial.

-5. Who should be tracking recruiting metrics?
+Who should be tracking recruiting metrics?

 Recruiters or HR are usually in charge of tracking recruitment metrics.
 If your company doesn’t have a dedicated recruiting team, executives could monitor metrics for their respective departments and functions.
-Hiring software, like a HRIS or ATS, can help you collect relevant data.
+Hiring software, like an HRIS or ATS, can help you collect relevant data.

-6. How do I calculate recruiting metrics?
+How do I calculate recruiting metrics?

 To calculate various recruiting metrics, use the following process:

-- Determine what to measure.
+Determine what to measure.
 Some metrics may be important to your company, while tracking others may be counterproductive.

-- Decide how to collect recruiting data.
+Decide how to collect recruiting data.
 The simplest way is to use spreadsheets and enter data manually.
 But, this method is not efficient if you’re working with large datasets.
 To make things easier, it’s best to use analytics software or your ATS to store and report on data automatically.
 You could also import data from these systems to spreadsheets when needed.

-- Identify which calculations to do on your own.
+Identify which calculations to do on your own.
 For example, your ATS can report on your time to fill or recruiting yield ratios, but it can’t calculate your average cost per hire.

-- Collect the formulas.
+Collect the formulas.
 Find the formulas and decide the time frame within which to calculate different metrics.
 For example, you may choose to calculate new hire retention rates annually, but decide to track your source of hire on a quarterly basis.

-- New hire turnover rate or new hire length of stay.
+New hire turnover rate or new hire length of stay.
 New hire turnover rate measures the percentage of new hires who leave your company before their onboarding period ends (usually three to six months.)
 If you compare turnover rates over time, you can pinpoint when there’s an issue and look into your onboarding or candidate screening processes.
 Also, many recruiters measure their success according to the length of time a new hire stays with the company.

-- Candidate experience scores.
+Candidate experience scores.
 Candidate experience is an essential part of building a good employer brand.
 Companies can benefit from setting up candidate surveys to discover what candidates liked or disliked about their recruiting process.
 As a complementary metric, track hiring manager satisfaction with the hiring process, too.

 Qualified candidates per hire.
 This metric measures the number of candidates who made it past the first stage of your hiring process.
 This metric shows how effective your sourcing and advertising techniques are in attracting the right candidates.

-- Offer acceptance rate.
+Offer acceptance rate.
 This metric expresses the percentage of candidates who accepted a job offer.
 If this percentage is low, Talent Acquisition teams may need to rethink what candidates want or how competitive their job offers are.

 Recruiting teams can track many more metrics.
 Ultimately, what you choose to measure depends on your company’s unique goals and needs.

-8. What metrics should matter most to an external recruiter?
+Which metrics should matter most to an external recruiter?